Combating Cult Mind Control: Cult structure

-Mind Control

 Hassan defines mind control as "a system that disrupts an individual's healthy identity development."
 Identities are composed of beliefs, behavior, thoughts, and patterns of emotions.
 When cults indoctrinate a member, they replace this authentic identity with an artificial one.
 According to Hassan, while this can happen quickly, it generally takes days or weeks and can occur even if, at first, the individual fakes the cult identity in order to fit in, without actually believing in cult doctrine.
-He stresses that, while some forms of mind control or influence can be good (such as helping drug users or biofeedback), he is only referring to destructive, non-altruistic methods in his book.